karakose77/python-for-data-science-and-machine-learning-exercises-and-projects/README.md

 1. **"mk001-matplotlib_exercises.ipynb"**: Exercise solutions and plots with matplotlib.
 2. **"mk002-seaborn_exercises.ipynb"**: Exercise solutions and plots with seaborn.
-3. **"mk003-san_francisco_salaries_database_analysis.ipynb"**: My data analysis of the famous San Francisco salaries data from Kaggle.
-This data contains the names, job title, and compensation for San Francisco city employees on an annual basis from 2011 to 2014.
+3. **"mk003-san_francisco_salaries_data_analysis.ipynb"**: My analysis of the famous San Francisco salaries data from Kaggle.
+This data contains the names, job titles, and compensations for San Francisco city employees on an annual basis from 2011 to 2014.